You can help name planets observed by the James Webb Telescope: Here’s how - NewsBreak

 The $10 billion telescope isn’t done viewing the depths of space yet.
 NASA says Webb “has a packed schedule of science programs looking at all kinds of cosmic phenomena, like planets, stars, galaxies, black holes, and more.”

-Among its targets are a handful of exoplanetary systems, which are planets that orbit stars that aren’t our sun.Augusta business playing role in NASA’s next trip to the moon
+Among its targets are a handful of exoplanetary systems, which are planets that orbit stars that aren’t our sun.Webb telescope suffered ‘uncorrectable damage’ in micrometeoroid hit, NASA report says

 A new contest has been launched to name 20 of those exoplanets and their host star.